2012–13 Manchester United F.C. season: Premier League

-On 28 April, Manchester United travelled to the Emirates Stadium to face Arsenal.
-The home team gave United a guard of honour, but Van Persie received a torrid reception by his old fans.
+On 28 April, Manchester United travelled to the Emirates Stadium to face Arsenal, where they were given a guard of honour, although Van Persie received a torrid reception by fans of his former club.
 Arsenal scored first through a Theo Walcott goal in the second minute that was claimed to be offside.
 United scored at the end of the first half through a Van Persie penalty after the striker was fouled by Bacary Sagna.
 Both teams had chances to score in the second half but neither did and the score finished 1–1.

-United then faced Chelsea at Old Trafford, recording their third-straight defeat to the Blues in the season after losing 1–0, courtesy of a Phil Jones own goal.
+United then faced Chelsea at Old Trafford, recording their third-straight defeat to the Blues in the season after losing 1–0, courtesy of an own goal by Phil Jones.
 A week later, Sir Alex Ferguson managed his last game at Old Trafford against Swansea.
 United took the lead through Javier Hernández, but conceded a strike from Michu in the 52nd minute.
 Quite oddly, it was Rio Ferdinand who scored the winner with three minutes to go, smashing home a Van Persie corner.
 Ferguson retired with dignity as he and his team received their medals.

-Ferguson's last game in charge was against West Brom at The Hawthorns, taking a 5–2 lead with ten minutes to go.
-But they failed to hold on and conceded a 5–5 draw, setting a record for the first match in the Premier League for both teams to score five goals each.
+Ferguson's last game in charge was against West Bromwich at The Hawthorns.
+Despite taking a 5–2 lead, they couldn't hold on to it and drew 5–5, setting a record for the first match in the Premier League in which both teams scored five goals each.

 FA Cup

 United entered the FA Cup at the Third Round stage with the other Premier League clubs, as well as those from the Championship.
 The draw was made on 2 December 2012, with the ties taking place on the weekend of 5–6 January 2013.
 United was drawn in an away match against West Ham United.
 The game ended in a 2–2 draw which meant United had to play against West Ham United again, this time at Old Trafford on 16 January 2013, beating them 1–0 in the process.

-The draw for the Fourth Round took place on 6 January 2013, and gave United a home match on 26 January against Fulham, which United won 4–1.
+The draw for the fourth round took place on 6 January 2013, and gave United a home match on 26 January against Fulham, which United won 4–1.

-The draw for the Fifth Round took place on 27 January 2013, and gave United another home match, this time against fellow Premier League club Reading.
+The draw for the fifth round took place on 27 January 2013, and gave United another home match, this time against fellow Premier League club Reading.
 The game which was played on 18 February 2013 gave United a 2–1 win.

-The draw for the Sixth Round took place on 17 February 2013, and gave United another home match, this time against fellow Premier League club Chelsea.
+The draw for the sixth round took place on 17 February 2013, and gave United another home match, this time against fellow Premier League club Chelsea.
 The game which was played on 10 March 2013 ended in a 2–2 draw which meant United had to play against Chelsea again, this time at Stamford Bridge on 1 April.
 The game finished with United losing 1–0, meaning that United were knocked out, with Chelsea proceeding to face Manchester City in the semi-finals.